algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

    ::= means that the symbol on the left must be replaced with the expression on the right.

    ```__expression__``` consists of one or more sequences of either terminal or nonterminal symbols where each sequence is separated by a vertical bar "|" indicating a choice, the whole being a possible substitution for the symbol on the left.

+- **Standard Libraries:**
+   Standard libraries refer to pre-compiled, reusable code modules that provide a set of commonly used functions and procedures.
+These libraries aim to facilitate software development by offering a consistent and standardized set of tools and utilities.

+- **GCC (GNU Compiler Collection):**
+   GCC is a compiler system developed by the GNU Project.
+It includes compilers for various programming languages, such as C, C++, and Fortran.
+GCC is widely used in the open-source community and is a key tool for converting source code into executable programs.

+- **Top-Down:**
+   Top-down is an approach or methodology where a problem is broken down into smaller, more manageable sub-problems.
+The solution is then built by addressing these sub-problems from the highest level down to the most detailed level.

+3. **AST (Abstract Syntax Tree):**
+   An Abstract Syntax Tree is a hierarchical tree-like structure that represents the abstract syntactic structure of source code without the intricacies of specific syntax.
+ASTs are commonly used in compilers and interpreters to facilitate the analysis and transformation of code.

+4. **Virtual Machine:**
+   A virtual machine is a software-based emulation of a physical computer.
+It runs an operating system and applications, providing an isolated and consistent environment.
+Virtual machines are often used for testing, development, and running multiple operating systems on a single physical machine.

+5. **CPU (Central Processing Unit):**
+   The CPU, or central processing unit, is the primary component of a computer responsible for executing instructions stored in a computer program.
+It performs arithmetic and logic operations and manages data flow within a system.

+6. **Registers:**
+   Registers are small, high-speed storage locations within a CPU that store data temporarily during program execution.
+They are used to hold operands and intermediate results for quick access by the CPU, enhancing processing speed.